Crossing the US/Canada Border

 As of June 2015, due to numerous reported cases of Vesicular Stomatitis (VS) horses, all horses that have been in

-TEXAS, NEW MEXICO, UTAH and ARIZONA must be out of state for a period of 21
+NEW MEXICO and COLORADO must be out of state quarantine for a period of 21

 days before being allowed to cross the Canadian border.